microsoft/pxt/common-docs/blocks-embed.md

 * [HTML only](https://jsfiddle.net/L8msdjpu/3/)

-## Laziness
+## Lazy loading

-You can detect whether you have any snippet on your page before loading the rendering iFrame.
+You can detect whether you have any snippet on your page before loading the rendering ``iframe``.